-The “Work like a Mother” Survey Project (2018-2019)
+The “Work like a Mother” Survey (2018-2019)

-If you’re new to the project and wanting to learn what this is all about, here’s the elevator speech: As a master’s student at the University of Idaho, I launched an online survey in fall 2018 aimed at exploring the impact of motherhood on women’s paid work.
+The often-cited fact that women earn $0.82 on the dollar compared to their male counterparts obscures a crucial caveat—the gap expands dramatically upon the arrival of a woman’s first child.
+As a master’s student at the University of Idaho, I launched an online survey in fall 2018 aimed at exploring the impact of motherhood on women’s paid work.
 I particularly wanted to dig beneath the already-available statistics and hear from mothers in their own words.
 It turned out mothers had a lot to say about the subtle and significant ways their work paths were influenced by the arrival of children–1,776 women responded!
-For the purposes of writing a thesis I focused on just a sliver of the survey responses, but I am now moving the project into a PhD program, allowing me to dig deeper into the survey data and conduct complementary in-depth interviews.
+The “Work like a Mother” project aimed to more holistically explore this “motherhood penalty” by asking women about their post-child plans, their decision-making, their supports and constraints, and their successes and regrets.

-Copyright © 2018 by Sarah Deming.
+Copyright © 2022 by Sarah Deming.
 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author.